 Wilder Ranch State Park, California

 Just outside Santa Cruz, Wilder Ranch is amazing.
 What makes it so unique is there are 500 foot cliffs on one side of the park dropping off into the ocean, and the trail runs along the cliffs (not too close).
 On the other side of the park, the trail runs beside massive redwoods that are thousands of years old.
 The redwoods are much larger than the trees along the McKenzie River Trail.
 That, in and of itself, is spectacular.
 However, I would have to say if I had to choose between the two, I would choose the McKenzie River Trail because it is more of a mountain biking destination.
-But if you are ever near Santa Cruz, you have to ride Wilder Ranch.
-Just make sure you keep your valuables out of site in your car because I have heard of break-ins there.
+But if you are ever near Santa Cruz, then you have to ride Wilder Ranch.
+As with all riding destinations, just make sure you keep your valuables out of site in your car because I have heard of break-ins there.

 Alafia River State Park, Florida